vita-student-projects/3d_human_pose_estimation_gr15/README.md

 |  **Our EfficientNet** | training protocol B |   0.955  |  135.043 | 79.237  | 931.44  |

-An exemplary processing of an input sample is visualized here:
+An exemplary processing of an input sample is visualized here using **our** EfficientNet backbone:
 ![3dpw_result_ex](docs/results/PW3D_example_output.png)
 ### CMU Panoptic
 *Batch-Size: 8*